 The legion of people who demand smaller phones will never quiet down, and if Apple was wise enough to listen with the first SE iteration, chances are high that there will be an iOS 11 or iOS 12-toting follow-up sometime next year.

 Question is, what will it be like?
 Will it look the same, perform the same, and sell for the same price?
 These are the questions that we seek to answer below.
 Find the latest rumors below and stay for our list of exactly what we want to see in an iPhone SE successor.

 - What is it?
 Apple's new and improved take on an "old" design

 - When will it be out?
 Maybe mid-2018

 - How much will it cost?
 Possibly around $450 (roughly £340/AU$590)

 iPhone SE 2 release date and price

 In terms of pricing, the SE 2 is likely to remain Apple’s most affordable iPhone moving forward.
-The current model is available in the 32GB flavor for $399 and 128GB for $499.
+The only pricing rumor so far points to a roughly $450 (around £340/AU$590) price, which seems believable.

 iPhone SE 2 rumors, news and features

 While the next iteration of the iPhone SE may not garner as much of a boil in the rumor mill as the iPhone 9, we’ve still been hearing some interesting murmurs.